Innovative Drugs: France Faces the Price War Launched by Trump

 On May 12, 2025, Donald Trump announced an executive order to lower drug prices in the United States, accusing other countries of taking advantage of excessively low prices.
 On August 4, he issued an ultimatum to 17 major pharmaceutical companies to that effect.

-This has raised concerns in France and across Europe about rising drug prices, particularly for new drugs that address unmet medical needs.
-Since the U.S. pharmaceutical market is the largest in the world, a price drop in the world’s largest economy will inevitably lead to price increases in other countries.
-In the United States, price negotiations primarily take place between pharmaceutical companies and private insurers, with limited government intervention, resulting in particularly high prices.
-In Europe, by contrast, prices are generally lower because they are negotiated by the public payer, with strong government influence.
+This has raised concerns in France and across Europe about a rise in drug prices, particularly for new drugs that address unmet medical needs.
+Since the U.S. pharmaceutical market is the largest in the world, a price drop in the world’s largest economy will correspondingly lead to a price increase in other countries.
+In the United States, price negotiations take place primarily between pharmaceutical companies and private insurers, with limited government intervention, resulting in particularly high prices.
+In Europe, by contrast, prices are generally lower because they are negotiated by the public payer, with significant government influence.
 However, the Trump administration wants the United States to systematically benefit from the lowest price among those observed in other countries.
-This leaves pharmaceutical companies with only two choices:
+This leaves pharmaceutical companies with only two options:

-- bring prices in the United States down to the lowest levels, particularly those in the European Union (EU), which would result in pharmaceutical companies suffering significant revenue losses on a global scale, thereby hindering their ability to invest in innovation;
+• lower prices in the United States to the lowest levels seen elsewhere, particularly in the European Union (EU), which would result in pharmaceutical companies suffering significant revenue losses on a global scale, thereby hindering their ability to invest in innovation;

-- raise drug prices in EU countries and elsewhere around the world by aligning them with U.S. prices, in order to maintain their global profit margins and limit the decline in their revenues in the United States.
+• raise drug prices in EU countries and elsewhere around the world by bringing them in line with U.S. prices, in order to preserve their global profit margins and limit the decline in their revenues in the United States.

-This news story highlights the various healthcare models around the world, ranging from public insurance-based systems, such as in France, to private insurance-based systems, such as in the United States.
-Given this, what options does France have in response to rising prices for innovative drugs?
-What about cancer treatments (oncology) in particular?
+This news story highlights healthcare models around the world, ranging from public insurance financing, as in France, to private insurance financing, as in the United States.
+Given this, what tools does France have at its disposal to address rising prices for innovative drugs?
+What about, in particular, those used to treat cancer (oncology)?

 Low drug prices in France

 France has a strict regulatory framework governing prices.
-Low prices in our country mean that out-of-pocket costs for households are kept to a minimum, ranking among the lowest in Europe.
+Low prices in our country keep out-of-pocket costs for households very low, among the lowest in Europe.

 France has lower access to pharmaceutical innovation than its European neighbors: 63% of new drugs are available in France, compared to 88% in Germany.
-For example, in oncology (the diagnosis and treatment of cancer), France ranked sixth in Europe in terms of availability in 2020.
+For example, in oncology (the diagnosis and treatment of cancer), France ranked 6th in Europe in terms of availability in 2020.
 To explain this lack of accessibility, pharmaceutical companies point to shortcomings in the French drug market.
-Among the barriers to accessibility, the French Pharmaceutical Industries Association (LEEM) highlights the excessively low prices of drugs in France, which are reportedly unattractive compared to similar European countries.
-This lack of attractiveness is not limited to price and is reportedly exacerbated by excessively long delays in accessing the French market, particularly compared to Germany.
-This context does not encourage manufacturers to prioritize the French market for their product launches.
+Among the barriers to accessibility, the French Pharmaceutical Industry Association (LEEM) highlights the excessively low prices of drugs in France, which are not competitive compared to similar European countries.
+This lack of attractiveness is not limited to price and is reportedly exacerbated by excessively long delays in gaining access to the French market, particularly compared to Germany.
+This situation does not encourage manufacturers to prioritize the French market for their product launches.

-The early access procedure significantly mitigates this argument regarding the delay in access.
+The early access procedure allows us to significantly qualify this argument regarding the time it takes to gain access.

-Under this exceptional procedure, a drug deemed innovative—one that addresses a major and serious medical need—is covered by insurance upon market release without having to wait for the marketing authorization (MA) process to be completed.
-This has drastically reduced access times for more than 120,000 patients in France, covering about 100 expensive and innovative drugs, particularly in oncology.
+Under this expedited procedure, a drug deemed innovative—one that addresses a major and serious unmet medical need—is reimbursed on the market without having to wait for the marketing authorization (MA) process to be completed.
+This has drastically reduced wait times for more than 120,000 patients in France, covering about 100 expensive and innovative drugs, particularly in oncology.

-Another concern, rooted in solidarity, reflects the expectations of the public payer.
-This is illustrated by Opinion 135 issued by the National Consultative Ethics Committee (CCNE) in 2021.
+Another concern, rooted in solidarity, reflects the expectations of the public taxpayer.
+It is illustrated by Opinion No. 135 issued by the National Consultative Ethics Committee (CCNE) in 2021.
 The CCNE is concerned about the sustainability of our social model.

 "The very high prices of certain innovative treatments could jeopardize the financial stability of healthcare systems as they currently operate."